deepakumar26/terraform_project/README.md

 # terraform_project
-Code changes for the project using terform
+Code changes for the project using terraform